bruvellu/cephalic-furrow/3-text/furrow.md

 To test the individual role of mitotic domains and germ band to the mechanical stability of the blastoderm, we performed a series of perturbation experiments *in vivo*.

 We first asked if mitotic expansions are required for the formation of ectopic folds.
 To that end, we generated a double-mutant line lacking both cephalic furrow and mitotic domains, using the loss-of-function alleles of *btd* and *string* (*stg*)---the *cdc25* phosphatase ortholog that regulates the formation of mitotic domains in *Drosophila* [@Edgar1989-hv].
 The absence of mitotic domains in *stg* mutants does not affect the formation of the cephalic furrow or other morphogenetic movements of gastrulation [@Edgar1989-hv] ({@fig:live-experiments}a, {!@fig:live-details}a,b, {!@fig:vid-stg-lateral}, {!@fig:vid-stg-dorsal}).
-However, the absence of mitotic domains suppresses the formation of ectopic folds in *btd--stg* double-mutants; these embryos show no ectopic folds at their head--trunk interface ({@fig:live-experiments}b,c, {!@fig:vid-double-lateral}, {!@fig:vid-double-dorsal}).
+However, the absence of mitotic domains suppresses the formation of ectopic folds in *btd--stg* double-mutants; these embryos show no ectopic folds at their head--trunk interface ({@fig:mitogerm-experiments}e, {!@fig:vid-double-lateral}, {!@fig:vid-double-dorsal}).
 This indicates that mitotic expansions are necessary for the appearance of ectopic folds in cephalic furrow mutants.

 Next, we asked if the extension of the germ band is required for the formation of ectopic folds.
 To prevent the germ band from extending, we cauterized a patch of posterodorsal tissue at the onset of gastrulation to mechanically attach it to the vitelline envelope ({@fig:live-experiments}d,f).
 Blocking the germ band in wildtype embryos does not prevent the formation of the cephalic furrow ({@fig:live-experiments}d,e), as the shortening of the initiator cells occurs normally and correlates with an increase in tension around the head--trunk boundary ({@fig:live-experiments}i).
 We only detect a mild influence of the germ band on the final depth of the invagination, since the cephalic furrow in cauterized embryos is about 15% shallower than in control embryos ({@fig:live-experiments}e,j).
 This data corroborates the understanding that the initial formation of the cephalic furrow is an active process independent of other morphogenetic movements

 We then performed the cauterization experiment in *btd* and *eve* embryos.
-When the germ band extension is blocked in these mutants, no ectopic folds appear at the head--trunk interface ({@fig:live-experiments}f, {!@fig:vid-cautlat-eve}, {!@fig:vid-cautdor-eve}, {!@fig:vid-cautdor-btd}), and their epithelium undergoes less deformation and buckling events compared to non-cauterized mutant embryos ({@fig:live-experiments}h,k).
-The expansion of cell apices in mitotic domains still compress the neighboring, non-dividing cells, but no buckling occurs ({@fig:live-experiments}g).
+When the germ band extension is blocked in these mutants, no ectopic folds appear at the head--trunk interface ({@fig:mitogerm-experiments}i, {!@fig:vid-cautlat-eve}, {!@fig:vid-cautdor-eve}, {!@fig:vid-cautdor-btd}), and their epithelium undergoes less deformation and buckling events compared to non-cauterized mutant embryos ({@fig:mitogerm-experiments}k,l).
+The expansion of cell apices in mitotic domains still compress the neighboring, non-dividing cells, but no buckling occurs ({@fig:mitogerm-experiments}j).
 These experiments reveal that the germ band extension is necessary for the appearance of ectopic folds in cephalic furrow mutants.

-Overall, we conclude that neither mitotic expansions nor the germ band extension can induce ectopic folds individually, but when both events happen concomitantly, the epithelial monolayer becomes unstable and buckles.
+Overall, we conclude that neither mitotic expansions nor the germ band extension can induce ectopic folds individually, but when both events happen concomitantly, the epithelial monolayer becomes unstable and buckles ({@fig:mitogerm-experiments}m).

 <!--Conversely, the experiment reveals the compression exerted by the germ band extension alone is insufficient to induce ectopic folding.-->